How to Have the Best Solo Trip to Portugal

 Here’s everything you need to know about eating seasonally in Portugal.

-If you’re headed to Lisbon, especially if you’re on a solo trip to Portugal, and you want to do more than just scratch the surface of the Portuguese capital, hop on a three-hour adventure, a small-group walking tour fueled by ample amounts of local food, wine, and other beverages that will give you a better sense of place and the opportunity to meet like-minded travelers.
+If you’re headed to Lisbon, especially if you’re on a solo trip to Portugal, and you want to do more than just scratch the surface of the Portuguese capital, hop on a three-hour adventure with us.
+Take a small-group walking tour fueled by ample amounts of local food, wine, and other beverages that will give you a better sense of place and the opportunity to meet like-minded travelers.

 Photo of author